AlaaLab/Dr-LLaVA/README.md

 Dr-LLaVA is trained on 4 A100 GPUs with 80GB memory.
 To train on fewer GPUs, you can reduce the `per_device_train_batch_size` and increase the `gradient_accumulation_steps` accordingly.
 Always keep the global batch size the same: `per_device_train_batch_size` x `gradient_accumulation_steps` x `num_gpus`.

 This process involves in three steps.
-**(i)** Construct the symbolic representations of clinical reasoning.
+**STEP-0** Curated the dataset and initialize the RL Model **STEP-1** Construct the symbolic representations of clinical reasoning.
+These representations are utilized to generate GPT-4-guided visual instruction tuning data at scale, simulating clinician-VLM conversations with demonstrations of clinical reasoning.
-These representations are utilized to **(i)** generate GPT-4-guided visual instruction tuning data at scale, simulating clinician-VLM conversations with demonstrations of clinical reasoning, and **(ii)** create an automatic reward function that evaluates the clinical validity of VLM generations throughout clinician-VLM interactions.
+**STEP-2** Create an automatic reward function that evaluates the clinical validity of VLM generations throughout clinician-VLM interactions.
+**STEP-3***
 ## 0. Setup

 Please refer to [`llava_setup`](../llava_setup) for instructions on how to set up the customized llava package.